impact on life - healthcare publishing

 Personal Independence Payment (PIP)

-Personal Independence Payment (PIP) The government has introduced a new allowance called Personal Independence Payment (PIP), which has replaced Disability Living Allowance (DLA) for disabled people aged between 16 and 64.
+The government introduced a new allowance called Personal Independence Payment (PIP), which has replaced Disability Living Allowance (DLA) for disabled people aged between 16 and 64.

 PIP is designed to help with some of the extra costs caused by longterm ill health or disability.
 What you receive will depend on how your condition affects you.
 When you make a claim for PIP, you will be assessed by health professionals to work out what level of support you should receive.
 Your award will be assessed on a regular basic.